 At the vet’s, they will perform a complete physical exam of your dog.
 In addition, the vet will probably run some lab work and other tests.
 The tests will show if your dog has developed anemia or other blood issues, as well as checking to make sure there’s no damage to the liver or kidneys.

-Treatment may involve your fur baby having an IV with fluids.
+Treatment may involve your fur baby having an IV (cannula) with fluids (putting your pet on a fluid drip to help flush out the toxins).
 The IV can also be used to administer other medications.
 If your dog has developed anemia, the vet may need to give your canine companion a blood transfusion.

-The vet may also give your dog medications that treat irritation of the digestive tract, along with medicine to stop diarrhea and vomiting.
+The vet may also give your dog medications that treat irritation of the digestive tract (stomach protectant medication), along with medicine to stop diarrhea and vomiting.

 In case your dog has eaten the product packaging, the vet may need to perform abdominal surgery.
 The surgery is done to remove the packaging and repair any damage to the digestive tract.